 Leopard Population and Home Ranges

 We are currently studying our leopard populations, through camera trap grid based surveys.
-Leopards face human threats in Southern Namibia and are often trapped and killed for suspected live-stock predation.
-It is important we understand the movement patterns of these elusive creatures and determine if populations are at risk of extinction.
-We also collect leopard scat and analyse the faeces under a microscope, to record their diet.
+Leopards face human persecution in southern Namibia, a region of extensive livestock farming for the past 150 years, and are often trapped and killed for suspected live-stock predation.
+With no scientific research carried out in the area, It is crucial we understand the ecology of these elusive creatures to determine whether populations are locally declining, breeding and predating on livestock.
+We also collect date on prey preference, by collecting leopard scat and carrying out dietary analysis.
+Based on these findings, we can develop conflict-mitigation strategies through education, improved husbandry techniques and revenue generation through tourism.